xp44mm/Notebook/F#/Programming with Objects.md

 #### Caution

 although hierarchical modeling is useful, you must use it with care: poorly designed hierarchies often have to be abandoned late in the software development life cycle, leading to major disruptions.
-For many applications, it’s adequate to use existing classification hierarchies in conjunction with some new nonhierarchical interface types.
+For many applications, it's adequate to use existing classification hierarchies in conjunction with some new nonhierarchical interface types.

 ---